How Does Stress Affect Oral Health?

 Common Causes of Stress

 There are many things that can cause stress in our lives, and many of them are unavoidable.
 However, there are things you can do to help reduce your stress levels.
 These include getting enough sleep each night, staying hydrated with plenty of water every day, exercising regularly, eating a well-balanced diet, and getting regular checkups and cleanings with your Boise dentist.
 These will help keep your teeth clean, which will keep your oral health in its best condition.
 It will also help prevent cavities and gum disease caused by excess plaque buildup on your teeth.
 Finally, it will prevent you from feeling the aches and pains that come with tooth decay or an infection that has gone untreated for too long.
-Having good oral health means fewer trips to the dentist for problems that are easily preventable with good home care!
+Having good oral health means fewer trips to the dentist in Boise, Idaho for problems that are easily preventable with good home care!

 Effects of Stress on Oral Health